 - Opportunities for industrial placement after taught modules

 If you want to study one of the programmes, you can apply directly via the ‘Apply Now’ button on the individual course information pages.
-Our Admissions Tutor (Dr Harin Sellahewa – see his profile or email him) is always happy to help with any questions you might have.
+Our Dean (Dr Harin Sellahewa – see his profile or email him) is always happy to help with any questions you might have.

 This degree has been accredited by BCS, The Chartered Institute for IT.
 Accreditation is a mark of assurance that the degree meets the standards set by BCS.
 An accredited degree entitles you to professional membership of BCS, which is an important part of the criteria for achieving Chartered IT Professional (CITP) status through the Institute.
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.